Monday, June 29, 2009

 Brooklyn Copeland: Borrowed House

-Borrowed House is a chap released this year by Greying Ghost Press.
-I do not know if Brooklyn will have a problem with being labeled post-avant; out of respect for her, I will only say that to me, these poems seem like post-avant poems.
-They are, in fact, exemplary of what poems from the "narrative branch" of post-avant can do.
-The poems in Borrowed House take their energy from dramatic metaphors, some of which are extended for the length of the chap.
-Copeland's language never veers into the literal; figurative language predominates, and so narrative (in these poems) is immediately distinguished from language, as it appears in mainstream poetry.
-Copeland's poems haunt because they take their edge from a sense of heightened tension and drama that is all the more potent for being understated.
-Despite their reliance on dramatic metaphor, these are demonstrably "relationship poems," that work out their edge via "we" rather than "I." Between these divergent impulses, unique textual entities present themselves, that demonstrate both the freshness and the disturbing quality that I locate in post-avant poetry.
+Borrowed House, by Brooklyn Copeland, is a chap released this year by Greying Ghost Press.
+I do not know if Brooklyn will have a problem with the post-avant appellation; yet these poems are, in fact, exemplary of what poems from the narrative branch of post-avant can do.
+They derive their energy from dramatic metaphors, some of which are extended for the length of the chap.
+Copeland's language never veers into the literal; figurative language predominates, and so narrative (in these poems) is immediately distinguished from "literal" narrative sense, as it appears in mainstream poetry.
+Copeland's poems haunt out of a sense of heightened tension and drama, more potent for being understated.
+Despite their reliance on dramatic metaphor, these are demonstrably "relationship poems," that work out their edge via "we" rather than "I." Between these divergent impulses, unique textual entities present themselves, that demonstrate both the freshness and the disturbing quality that I look for in post-avant poetry.

 Press into the window.